sassoftware/viya4-monitoring-kubernetes/samples/azure-deployment/README.md

 2. If necessary, edit the `azuredisk-v4m.yaml` file to customize the storage class that will be used for the deployment.

-3. Edit the hostnames in the sample yaml files in both the `monitoring` and `logging` subdirectories to match your environment's actual hostnames.
+3. Edit the host names in the sample yaml files in both the `monitoring` and `logging` subdirectories to match your environment's actual host names.

 4. Add additional customization as desired.

 5. Run this command to set the `USER_DIR` environment variable to the local path (change the command to use local path that you created in step 1):

 ```bash
 export USER_DIR=my-viya4mon-user-dir/azure-deployment
 ```

-6. Run this command:
+1. Run this command:

 ```bash
 `kubectl apply -f $USER_DIR/azuredisk-v4m.yaml`
 ```

 7. Run the standard deployment scripts to deploy monitoring and logging components in Azure.

 ## Access the Applications

-The monitoring and logging applications in this sample are configured for path-based ingress and are available at (replace the hostnames for your deployment):
+The monitoring and logging applications in this sample are configured for path-based ingress and are available at the following URLs.
+Be sure to replace the host names in the URLs with the host names for your deployment.

 * `http://host.mycluster.example.com/grafana`
 * `http://host.mycluster.example.com/prometheus`